Kanishka08/loan-prediction/README.md

 # 🏦 Loan Approval Prediction with ML

-This project uses a machine learning pipeline to predict whether a loan application will be approved based on applicant details.
-It includes EDA, feature engineering, model training using a Random Forest classifier, and predictions on unseen test data.
+This project builds a machine learning pipeline to predict whether a loan application will be approved based on applicant details.
+It includes **EDA, feature engineering, evaluation of multiple ML models, and final prediction using Random Forest**.

 ---